mithun-gowda/DevOps_Docs/AWS/README.md

 <img src="Assets/AWS.jpg">
 </div>

-#### Amazon Web Services (AWS) is a leading cloud service provider that offers a wide range of cloud computing services, including computing power, storage, databases, machine learning, and more.
+<h3>Amazon Web Services (AWS) is a leading cloud service provider that offers a wide range of cloud computing services, including computing power, storage, databases, machine learning, and more.
 It enables businesses to build and deploy applications and services quickly and securely, without the need to invest in costly infrastructure.
-AWS is known for its scalability, reliability, and extensive global network of data centers.
+AWS is known for its scalability, reliability, and extensive global network of data centers.</h3>

 - AWS/Azure is the cloud service providers.
 - Whenever developer wants VM/EC2 from AWS/Azure or other cloud platforms, Developers go to AWS portal/Azure portal and request for VM.
 After requesting it will provide related specification details related to EC2/VM.